mandoosorio/adobe_analytics/analytics_day_1.md

 ### Report Suites
 - each report suite is a collection of data
 - global report suite is when data is sent from multiple sites, apps, or experiences into a single global report suite
+- Use Page Flow for a good representation on how users navigate through pages

 ### Virtual Report Suites
 - segmented views that function as regular report suites